PFTL/website/content/blog/19_hashable_objects.rst

     my_new_obj = MyClass(1)
     print(my_new_obj.__hash__()) # -9223363279611078919

 If you run the code above, you will see that the hash value that you get from your objects changes every time.
 This is because the hash is derived from the object's id.
-Python allows you to define your own hash value, for example, you could alter ``MyClass`` like this:
+Python, as expected, allows you to define your own hash value.
+For example, you can alter ``MyClass`` like this:

 .. code-block:: python